-One of the embarrassing things Singapore is known for in Southeast Asia is maid abuse.
-The number of such cases in Singapore has been increasing rapidly.
-According to the State Courts, there were a total of 26 maid abuse cases filed last year.
+The number of reported abuse cases in Singapore has indeed been increasing rapidly.
+There were a total of 26 maid abuse cases filed in 2015.
 This is nearly double the 14 filed in 2012.
 You can read some of the horrible stories here.

-The most recent case of abuse would be that of Ms Thelma Oyasan Gawidan from the Philippines.
 Her Singaporean employers – Lim Choon Hong and his wife Chong Sui Foon – deprived her of food.
 The only food they provided for her was instant noodles and plain bread twice a day.
 As a result, her weight dropped dramatically from 49kg to 29kg!
-Many were enraged that the couple would at most be charged with a fine of $10,000 and one year of jail.

 Many Singaporeans were enraged that the couple would at most be charged with a fine of $10,000 and one year of jail.
 Quoting Terry Xu from The Online Citizen: